Reference 11 — Vertex roles and aggregation¶

 none |

 The protocol surfaces none of these to the wire.
-The schema may describe the contract (e.g., “writes are JSON-encoded {op, args} mutation commands”) but cannot promise an implementation.
+The schema may describe the contract (for example, “writes are JSON-encoded {op, args} mutation commands”) but cannot promise an implementation.

 The canvas, worked through both ways¶